yen223/yens-blog-v2/app/articles/interesting-things-i-learned-oct-2024.md

 description: "This article contains a collection of interesting things I've learned while working on my projects."
 ---

+This is a random assortment of interesting things I've learned while working on my projects, in October 2024.
 ## PostgresQL JDBC driver in Android
 If for [some baffling reason](https://getselectable.com) you need to connect to a Postgres database directly from an Android app, there's good news and bad news: